redirwin/invoice-creator/README.md

 - A dynamic DOM element to display the array and update as the array changes
 - Prevent charging more than once for the same service
 - Update total costs dynamically
-- Button to "send invoice", which in this version only serves to reset the array and display elements
+- Button to "send invoice", which serves to reset the array and display elements

 ## Stretch Goal Completed